sgolovine/fav.sh/code/README.md

 ### As a Firefox Extension

-- Run `start:ext` to start the bundler
+- Run `bundle` to start the bundler

 - Run `start:firefox` which will load the extension into Firefox and start it automatically.

-### As a web app

-Though this app is not meant to run as a web app, if you are not doing something that is extension related, it's often easier to run the app as a web app.
-To do so just run `start:web` and navigate to `localhost:1234`

 ## Project Structure